 To begin with the cubs live in a private den where mum can ensure they survive.
 Between two and six weeks old the cubs are moved to a shared den where a number of mothers from the same clan keep their cubs.

 By two months old they are beginning to lose their brown coat and begin to look like adults.
-Solid food is eaten is eaten from three months old but they will nurse till one to two years old.
+Solid food is eaten from three months old but they will nurse till one to two years old.
 At one year old they will begin to participate in their first hunts.

 Around three years old they reach maturity.
 At this time males will leave the clan while females remain with their birth clan.